TylerYep/wolfbot/README.md

 Constants, along with their use cases, are listed in const.py.

 # Development
+## September 2018
+By rough estimate, with 12 roles, there are roughly 250 million different games that can occur (role assignments, and then switching scenarios).

 ## June 2018
 Presented the final iteration of the project at the CS 221 Project Fair.
-Good feedback overall, main points moving forward may be looking into taking the minimum expectation for the Wolf players, adding new statements from each player (more than one round of speaking), and adding wildcard characters like Minions and Tanners.
+Good feedback overall, main points moving forward may be looking into using the minimum expectation for the Wolf players, adding new statements from each player (more than one round of speaking), and adding wildcard characters like Minions and Tanners.
 More to come!